Qtrade Review 2023 – Canada’s Best Broker

 Qtrade Fees & Commission

-Qtrade’s non-ETF trading fees and commissions are decisively cheaper than the fees charged by Canada’s major bank brokerages, but are a slight premium on Questrade and Virtual Brokers’ trading fee schedule.
+Qtrade’s non-ETF trading fees are decisively cheaper than the fees charged by Canada’s big bank brokerages, but are slightly higher than Questrade’s trading fees.

 Qtrade Trading Fees, Commissions and Quarterly fees: